chidebeprince/Aptos-nft-marketplace-bounty/README.md

 ### Rating Calculation
 * Maintains a running average of all ratings
 * Updates automatically when new ratings are added
-* Stored in average_rating field of NFT struct
+* Stored in `average_rating` field of NFT struct

+### Summary
+These features significantly enhance the functionality of the marketplace, offering users a broader range of tools and options.
+By improving the app's usability and interactivity, they create a more seamless, engaging, and enjoyable experience for all users.